Visualization Quality and Mesh Settings

 Meshes for Analysis

-A better mesh input for analysis is one that contains triangles that are close to being equilateral.
+A better mesh input for analysis is one that contains triangles that are close to equilateral.
 There should be plenty of smaller triangles across large planar expanses, rather than just a few large ones.
 Also, triangles should be smaller in areas of high curvature and somewhat larger in flat regions.
+Also, wherever possible, sharp features such as corners and edges should remain sharp in the mesh.
+This helps with feature identification for the application of boundary conditions during the simulation phase.
 There are no rigid guidelines for what makes a mesh ideal for analysis and user discretion is encouraged.
 However, an illustrative example is shown below, clearly highlighting the triangle size in planar regions and also the smaller triangles near sharp edges.